openlmi/openlmi-doc/doc/openlmi-providers/hardware/info.rst

 Usage
 =====

-OpenLMI Hardware provider contains hardware information, it does not implement any methods.
+OpenLMI-Hardware exposes hardware information, it does not implement any methods.
 List of provided information divided by DMTF profiles can be found below.